averygoodplanet/recipe_tracker/doc/user_stories.md

 As a user, I want to be able to search for and view a recipe by name, so that I can then use that recipe.

-Usage: ./recipe_tracker find "Potato Salad"
+Usage: ./recipe_tracker view "Potato Salad"

 Acceptance Criteria:
 * Returns exact match of searched name, if found.
-* If no exact match is found, returns fuzzy matches of searched name, and asks user to select one recipe to view.
-* If no (exact or fuzzy) matches, gives message that no matches found and urges user to check spelling, and indicates how to page through list of all recipe names.
+* If no match found, gives message that no matches found.

 Update a Recipe (U in CRUD)